sealldeveloper/incredibox-modding-docs/Tools/AnimationRenderer/README.md

 # Animation Renderer
 Instead of booting the game everytime to check an animation, use this!
+It also checks for pixel misalignment on the first frame, or in the silouette.
+No need to boot the game when animating, just build your animation with this.

 ## Requirements
 - Python 3.11 or higher